ADVANCING WOMEN'S RIGHTS AND ACHIEVING GENDER EQUALITY

 It is the fundamental human right of every woman to live a life free from discrimination and violence.

-Gender equality is not only a basic human right, but it's achievement has enormous socio-economic ramifications.
+Gender equality is not only a basic human right, but its achievement has enormous socio-economic ramifications.
 Empowering women fuels thriving economies, spurring productivity and growth.
 Yet gender inequalities remain deeply entrenched in every society.
 Women lack access to decent work and face occupational segregation and gender wage gaps.
 They are too often denied access to basic education and healthcare.
 Women in all parts of the world suffer violence and discrimination.
 They are under- represented in political and economic decision- making processes.

 We are passionate champions for women and girls worldwide, providing them with a voice at the local, regional and global levels.